fkmiec/todo/README.md

 ## Feature highlights:
 1) Manual ordering.
 For when sorting by due date or priority isn't enough.
 2) Todo open.
 Inspired by TaskOpen.
 Opens a file or URI referenced in a todo note.
 3) Synchronization.
 Backup or sync todos between PCs using a cloud drive.
 Performs a merge so that todos added, modified or removed on one PC are reflected in the other.
+Supports encryption of sync backlog.
 4) Reports.
 Configure columns, sorting, grouping and filtering as desired.
 5) Alias commands.
 Configure shorthand aliases for common commands.
+6) Configurable priority values.
+7) Wait.
+Set a todo to hide until a future date.
+8) Until.
+Set a todo to expire (auto archive) at a future date.
+9) Date range filtering.
+Filter todos due before, after or between dates using specific dates or relative date values.
-6) Help.
+10) Help.
 Just type 'todo help' or 'todo help <\command>' or 'todo help config'.

 ## Building
 Assumes golang is installed and GOPATH is set.
 Clone repository to somewhere on the GOPATH.
 Type go install github.com/fkmiec/todo.